iPXE

 EFI_USB_IO_ASYNC_INTERRUPT_TRANSFER UsbAsyncInterruptTransfer

-Definition: UsbIo.h:485
+Definition UsbIo.h:485

 EFI_USB_IO_GET_ENDPOINT_DESCRIPTOR UsbGetEndpointDescriptor

-Definition: UsbIo.h:496
+Definition UsbIo.h:496

 EFI_USB_IO_ISOCHRONOUS_TRANSFER UsbIsochronousTransfer